 The root of evil is a lack of appreciation for life.

 In the case of the merciless bus driver, it is a lack of appreciation for the entire lives of all of his passengers.
 In the case of a simple thief, it is a lack of appreciation for the rights and will of the living victims of his larceny.
-In the case of an abuser of drugs or alcohol, it is a lack of appreciation for the potential of the his own Spirit of Life.
+In the case of an abuser of drugs or alcohol, it is a lack of appreciation for the potential of the Spirit of Life within his own self.

 But really, the “love” of (or, perhaps more properly, the “lust” for) some superficial thing and the lack of appreciation for deeper things in life are really two sides of the same coin.
 For example, in lust for a victim, a rapist is overly attached to physical desires and urges, or perhaps obsessed about exercising power over another human being.
 And this is the same as being utterly blind to an appreciation for the life and spirit of the victim.
 Likewise, greed in a thief for money or for an item of property is the other side of the same coin as blindness to an appreciation for the life and rights of its owner in his or her act of thievery.
 And all of these are the result of the focus of one’s soul upon superficial things and away from an appreciation for the value of the Spirit of Life in the surrounding world, and even, to a large extent, the potential of that Spirit in one’s own self.